isralduke/warmup/_posts/2020-02-05-design-role-ancient-society.md

 <figure>
     <img class="img-fluid" src="https://isralduke-site-files.s3.amazonaws.com/images/roads-of-arabia-national-roman-museum-alda-fendi-foundation-klinamen-designboom07.jpg"
          alt="A tunic or shawl which will be in display at the Roman Museum.">
-    <figcaption>A bronze lion head sculpture which will be in display at the Roman Museum.</figcaption>
+    <figcaption>A bronze lion head sculpture which will be on display at the Roman Museum.</figcaption>
 </figure>

 #### Look back to the future.